 PROCESSIONAL: College marshals will meet candidates at the assembly locations inside the Crisp Indoor Practice Facility and will direct movement throughout the ceremony.
 The candidate lines will begin processing out of Crisp and in to Coleman Coliseum approximately 30 minutes prior to the start time of the ceremony.
 Candidates will follow their college marshal to the appropriate seating location on the arena floor or in the stands.
 All candidates should remain standing until the ceremony begins and they are instructed to be seated.

 DEGREE CONFERRAL: College marshals will direct candidates to the stage at the appropriate time to receive their degrees.
 All candidates should bring their reader card to the stage with them.
-Doctoral students should bring their hood to the stage with them (see instructions) After crossing the stage, graduates will have photos taken in the back portal and then be directed back to their seat inside the arena.
+Doctoral students should bring their hood to the stage with them (see the “Hooding Instructions for Doctoral Candidates” tab below).
+After crossing the stage, graduates will have photos taken in the back portal and then be directed back to their seat inside the arena.

 DURATION: The commencement ceremony will last approximately 2 hours.
 Out of respect for all degree candidates, once seated, all participants are expected to stay until the conclusion of the ceremony which is marked by the candidate recessional.

 LATE ARRIVALS: Degree candidates arriving after the start of the ceremony should check-in at the southeast portal on the ground floor of Coleman Coliseum.
 Staff from the Office of the University Registrar will assist with seating.
 Candidates arriving late will be seated in available seating, not with his/her college.